PoohNB/self-driving-sb3/README.md

 # Description
-this repository is the part of thesis project "CURRICULUM SIM2REAL LEARNING FOR END-TO-END AUTONOMOUS DRIVING USING SEMANTIC SEGMENTATION AND REINFORCEMENT LEARNING"
+this repository is the part of thesis project ""
 The goal is to train a left-lane side autonomous driving car on a custom map (AIT).

 ## install carla ...